-The collection includes correspondence, subject files, prepared remarks, and other material from the administration of William & Mary's twenty-seventh president, W. Taylor Reveley, III.
+The Office of the President.
+W. Taylor Reveley, III Records includes correspondence, subject files, prepared remarks, and other papers from the administration of William & Mary's twenty-seventh president, W. Taylor Reveley, III.

 This collection contains material which may be restricted related to personnel matters, student records, or other reasons.
 A Special Collections Research Center staff member must review the collection for restricted material before any researchers may use the collection.
 Consult a staff member for assistance.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which William & Mary assumes no responsibility.